Keeping employees healthy and products safe is on the agenda of any professional organization.

 Hand sanitizers can contribute to the safety and productivity of your facility.

-At Intrinsically Safe Store, we pride ourselves on bringing customers top-notch Hazardous Area, Explosion Proof, and Intrinsically Safe products to streamline operations and increase safety.
-We sell FDA-approved bulk hand sanitizers in 55 Gallon Line Steel Drums, 275 Gallon Poly Totes, and Tank Trucks.
+At Intrinsically Safe Store, we pride ourselves in bringing customers top-notch Hazardous Area, Explosion Proof, and Intrinsically Safe products to streamline operations and increase safety.
+In fact, we sell FDA-approved bulk hand sanitizers in 55 Gallon Line Steel Drums, 275 Gallon Poly Totes, and Tank Trucks.